Living in Witney

 Is Witney a good place to live?

-What schools are in Witney?
+What are the schools in Witney like?

-What is the transport like in Witney?
+What is the average house price in Witney?

 Where does this data come from?